Pays for itself in 1 Year!

 4. Allow animals access to bale

 Sheep can’t reach the core of a 6 ft diameter bale (but they can a 4 ft diameter bale).
-So after they eat in to the core, we reduce the size (by hand or fork).
+So after they eat into the core, we reduce the size (by hand or fork).
 Then we roll the core onto its side (while still inside the feeder).

 5. The end of bale

 If possible fold the panels toward the center to make the shape of a double triangle.
 This allows the sheep to completely clean up the bale.
+End result—how the feeder and bale should look when it is eaten down.
+Note the double triangle shape.
+This is the most stable shape.
+It allows full animal access to all of the remnants of the bale.
+It requires assistance to ensure that this shape occurs.

-What Not to do with Big Bale Feeders—
+What Not to do with Big Bale Feeders

 - Don’t use them for cattle or horses.
 Horned sheep or goats won’t damage the feeder but they may get their heads caught.